lucascurtis1/NBASAS/README.md

 # NBA Statistical Analysis and Data Visualization in SAS and Python (in progress)

 ## SAS PORTION
-- Aggregated individual player 3PT Shooting stats into team stats, filtered by position
+- Aggregated indivual player stats into team stats
-- Developed comprehensive scatter plot that compares teams position-by-position
+- Compared teams position-by-position with Data Visualization

 ## Python PORTION
-- Used Pandas dataframes and dictionaries in order to cleanly access sas7bdat data from the SAS Portion
+- Manipulated dataframes and dictionaries in order to cleanly access SAS data
-- Assigned custom point values as a metric for 3pt success, factoring in positional value. +1 for above league avg %, and +1 for above 1.5, 3.5 or 4.5 3PM P/G based on position.
+- Assigned custom point values as a metric for 3pt success
+- Done in Spyder^
+- Took point value dataframe from first python program, and did a pearson correlation coefficient, along with a scatter plot, testing the association between 3pt success and playoff wins.

 ## SKILLS USED, SAS
 - PROC SUMMARY